keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 * `keptn_service`
 * `keptn_deployment`

-When Keptn queries these SLIs for e.g., the service `carts` in the stage `dev` within project `sockshop`, it would translate to the following tags in the query:
+When Keptn queries these SLIs for e.g. the service `carts` in the stage `dev` within project `sockshop`, it would translate to the following tags in the query:

 * `keptn_project:sockshop`
 * `keptn_stage:dev`